Jonathan Levin (economist): Early life and education

-Levin received a Bachelor of Arts with a major in English, and a Bachelor of Science with a major in mathematics from Stanford University in 1994.
-He pursued graduate studies, receiving a Master of Philosophy in economics from Nuffield College, Oxford, in 1996 and a Ph.D. in economics from the Massachusetts Institute of Technology in 1999.
+Levin received a Bachelor of Arts in English and a Bachelor of Science in mathematics from Stanford University in 1994.
+He then received a Master of Philosophy in economics from Nuffield College, Oxford, in 1996 and a Ph.D. in economics from the Massachusetts Institute of Technology in 1999.

 Career

 Levin was a postdoctoral scholar at the Cowles Foundation at Yale University.
 He joined Stanford as an assistant professor in 2000 and became a full professor in 2008.

 His research is in the fields of Microeconomic Theory and Industrial Organization.
-Since 2016, he has been the Philip H. Knight Professor and Dean of Stanford Graduate School of Business.
+From 2016 until July 31, 2024, he was the Philip H. Knight Professor and Dean of Stanford Graduate School of Business, becoming the President of Stanford University on August 1, 2024.
 He was the Holbrook Working Professor of Price Theory in the Department of Economics at Stanford and chair of Stanford Department of Economics from 2011 to 2014.
-Since 2021, he has been a member of the President's Council of Advisors on Science and Technology (PCAST).
+From 2021 to 2025, he was a member of the President's Council of Advisors on Science and Technology (PCAST).

 On April 4, 2024, the Stanford University Board of Trustees announced Levin would become Stanford's 13th president, effective August 1, 2024.
 Levin succeeds Richard Saller, who has served as Stanford's president on an interim basis since September 2023 after the resignation of Marc Tessier-Lavigne.
 Levin was ceremonially inaugurated to the Presidency on September 27, 2024.
 Levin is the first Stanford president since 1968 to have a Stanford degree.